-Assignment Description Relative weight Weekly activities Students will actively participate and engage in 30% weekly in-class activities, which will be described by the instructor in each class session.
-Weekly activities will be graded on a 2-point scale, based on the following rubric: 0: Student did not participate or was absent 1: Student participated but did not fully engage in activity or activity was not complete.
+Assignment Description Relative weight Weekly activities Students will actively participate and engage in weekly in-class activities, which will be described by the instructor in each class session.
+Weekly activities will be graded on a 2-point scale, based on the following rubric: O: Student did not participate or was absent 1: Student participated but did not fully engage in activity or activity was not complete.
 2: Student was fully engaged in and completed the activity.
-Mid-term exam One exam will be administered on Canvas in week 8 30% and will include topics from week 1 to week 8.
+30% Mid-term exam One exam will be administered on Canvas in week 8 and will include topics from week 1 to week 8.
 This exam will be graded on a 100-point scale.
-Policy Advocacy Students will write a (1.5-page single-spaced 30% Assignment maximum) letter to a federal, state, or local legislator advocating for a specific policy or policy reform.
-Students will submit through Canvas the topic for their chosen policy by week 12.
-This assignment will be due the last week of the semester.
+30% Policy Advocacy Assignment Students will write a (1.5-page single-spaced maximum) letter to a federal, state, or local legislator advocating for a specific policy or policy reform.
+Students will submit through Canvas the topic for their chosen policy by week 10.
+This assignment will be due on week 14 of the semester.
 Please see detailed instructions and grading rubric in the Canvas site of this course.

-Attendance Students are expected to attend class regularly and to 10% complete readings on a timely basis so that they can participate in and contribute to class discussion.
+30% Attendance Students are expected to attend class regularly and to complete readings on a timely basis so that they can participate in and contribute to class discussion.
 Students are also expected to be on time and stay for the entire class.
+10%